symPiotr/amplicon_analysis_pipeline/README.md

 &nbsp;

+### Section 5.
+The analysis of bacterial 16S rRNA and insect COI amplicon data: from raw sequences, through ASVs, to OTU tables.
+This is the core portion of the workflow.

+The fully annotated analysis steps and commands are available at [16S_rRNA_and COI_amplicon_workflow.md](16S_rRNA_and COI_amplicon_workflow.md).

+Soon, you will find here exact sets of commands that have been successfully used with real data!

+&nbsp;

 ### Section 6.
-The analysis of COI amplicon data
+The analysis of fungal ITS amplicon data
 _... to be written ..._
-You probably want to start amplicon data analyses for a new batch of insects from checking the COI amplicons.
-These data

 &nbsp;

-### Section 5.
-The analysis of bacterial 16S rRNA amplicon data
-With

-The fully annotated analysis steps and commands are available at [16S_rRNA_workflow.md](16S_rRNA_workflow.md).

 ### Section 7.
-The analysis of fungal ITS amplicon data
+Template quantification using spike-ins
 _... to be written ..._

+&nbsp;

 ### Section 8.
-Template quantification using spike-ins
+Detection and filtering of reagent contamination
 _... to be written ..._

+&nbsp;

 ### Section 9.
 Follow-up analyses and data visualization
 _... to be written ..._

+&nbsp;

 ### Section 10.
 Data submission to public repositories
 _... to be written ..._